runtimeverification/secureum-kontrol/README.md

 ### Day Three — Introduction to Kontrol

-The first workshop for Kontrol is focused on basic usage of its commands in application to [WETH9](https://github.com/runtimeverification/secureum-kontrol/blob/master/src/tokens/WETH9.sol) contract.
+The first workshop for Kontrol is focused on basic usage of its commands in application to [WETH9](https://github.com/runtimeverification/secureum-kontrol/blob/master/src/tokens/WETH9.sol) contract and the [tests]([url](https://github.com/runtimeverification/secureum-kontrol/blob/master/test/WETH9.t.sol)) we have defined for it.

 ### Build